SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 So the choice of Cloud Foundry (CF) as an environment for the service instance means that, in a similar way to how we logged in with the btp CLI, we now must log in with the CF CLI, `cf`, so that we can use that tool to create the service instance.

-To log in, this we need to know which endpoint we must connect to, as we'll need to specify it like this:
+To log in, this we need to know which endpoint to we must connect, as we'll need to specify it like this:

 ```bash
 cf login -a <API endpoint URL>
 ```

-To discover what the endpoint URL is, you can just look in the BTP Cockpit, where it's shown as the value for "API Endpoint" in the "Cloud Foundry Environment" section.
+To discover what the endpoint URL is, we can just look in the SAP BTP Cockpit, where it's shown as the value for "API Endpoint" in the "Cloud Foundry Environment" section.

 ![API endpoint visible in the BTP cockpit](assets/api-endpoint-in-cockpit.png)

 But this is all about hands-on on the command line, and if we're going to be automating things, looking in the cockpit is not going to work for us.
-So let's determine the API endpoint in a different way, using the btp CLI to discover what it is.
+So let's determine the API endpoint in a different way, programmatically, using the btp CLI to discover what it is.

 What we're going to do is systematically work through the information that's available to us from various resources that we can retrieve via the btp CLI.
 While we'll be doing some things manually here, and making use of copy/paste (so that we can follow everything step by step), the individual steps can all be automated (as you'll see in a [later section](#determining-the-cf-api-endpoint-with-a-script)).